wing-leung/Wing-portfolio/README.md

 ## Introduction
 Welcome to the Cylistic bike-share analysis case study!
 As a junior data analyst of Cyclistic’s marketing analyst team, I analyse historical data of the company in order to identify trends in how their customers use bikes differently.
-The main tools I use are spreadsheets, SQL and Tableau.
+The main tools I use are Microsoft Excel and Tableau.

 ## Scenario
 Cyclistic is a fictional bike-share company in Chicago.
 There are two types of customers using the company’s services: casual riders, customers who purchase single-ride or full-day passes; members, those who purchase annual memberships.